male-07-mdl/removegeforcelogin/README.md

 The original Github page by Moyster is gone and while you can still view it using Wayback machine, I decided to create a proper Github page because Wayback doesn't have the files archived themselves.

-The original method still works fine as of v3.27.0.120 and most likely will work until the possible end of Geforce Experience.
-The uploaded app.js is for v3.27.0.120 and can be used to replace the original.
+The original method still works fine as of v3.28.0.412 and most likely will work until the possible end of Geforce Experience.

 Credits go to Moyster (and co-contributors Still34, tahubird, hugmouse).